-Inc., a wholly owned subsidiary of Cohu, since May, 1983.
+Name Age Principal Occupation Director Since James A. Donahue 63 Chairman, President and Chief Executive Officer of Cohu since March 12, 2010; President and Chief Executive Officer of Cohu from June, 2000 to March 2010; President and Chief Operating Officer of Cohu from October, 1999 to June, 2000; President of Delta Design, Inc., a wholly owned subsidiary of Cohu, since May, 1983.
 Mr. Donahue is also a director of Standard Microsystems Corporation (SMSC) (since 2003).
 We believe Mr. Donahue's qualifications to sit on our Board of Directors include his more than thirty years of executive experience in the semiconductor equipment industry and broad knowledge of business development and strategy, corporate governance and operations.
-Steven J. Bilodeau 52 Chairman and retired President and Chief Executive Officer of SMSC, a semiconductor manufacturer, from 1999 until October, 2008.
-Mr. Bilodeau currently serves as the Non-Executive Chairman of SMSC and is a director of Conexant Systems, Inc. (since 2004) and Gennum Corporation (since 2008).
-Mr. Bilodeau served as a director of NuHorizons Electronic Corp from 2009 to January 2011.
+1999 Steven J. Bilodeau 53 Retired Chairman, President and Chief Executive Officer of SMSC, a semiconductor manufacturer, from 1999 until October, 2008.
+Mr. Bilodeau currently serves as the Non-Executive Chairman of SMSC.
+Mr. Bilodeau also previously served as a director of NuHorizons Electronic Corp, Conexant Systems, Inc. and Gennum Corporation.
 We believe Mr. Bilodeau's qualifications to sit on our Board of Directors include his 25 years of executive experience in the high technology and semiconductor industries and his knowledge of international operations, business strategy and corporate governance.
-2009
+2009 Director Whose Term Expires in 2014 - Class 1 Name Age Principal Occupation Director Since Robert L. Ciardella 59 Cofounder and retired President of Asymtek (a subsidiary of Nordson Corporation) from 1983 until 2006.
+Asymtek designs, develops, manufactures and sells semiconductor and circuit board assembly equipment.
+We believe Mr. Ciardella's qualifications to sit on our Board of Directors include his more than 20 years of executive experience in the semiconductor equipment industry, including his knowledge of operations, product development and business strategy.
+Mr. Ciardella was appointed Lead Independent Director of the Board on March 12, 2010.
+2003 William E. Bendush 63 Retired Senior Vice President and Chief Financial Officer of Applied Micro Circuits Corporation (AMCC), a communications semiconductor company from 1999 to 2003.
+Mr. Bendush has been a Director of Microsemi Corp. since 2003 and was a Director of Conexant Systems, Inc. We believe Mr. Bendush's qualifications to sit on our Board of Directors include his executive experience in the semiconductor industry and his experience with financial accounting matters for complex global organizations as well as his knowledge of business strategy.
+Mr. Bendush qualifies as an "audit committee financial expert" under SEC guidelines.
+2011

-ADVISORY VOTE ON EXECUTIVE COMPENSATION
+ADVISORY VOTE TO APPROVE NAMED EXECUTIVE COMPENSATION